united-paradigms/test/notes.md

 1. Publicizing a release releases the build via production environment.
 2. Make feature requests and issues issue templates.
 3. Published packages aren't public???
-4. Shift code owners and anywhere else to group instead of `ciosciaa`.
-5. Add build gulp step for tar.gz of entire project root.

 In future:
 - Watch for `dependabot.yml` group names and commit messages.